-The beneficiary and worker must be present in order for the provider to bill for this service.
+Both the beneficiary and the worker must be present in order for the provider to bill for this service.
 In no instance should a beneficiary be left alone when services are being provided.

 Family members who provide IFS services must meet the same standards as providers or direct care staff who are unrelated to the beneficiary.
 Each person living in the home can work no more than 40 hours per week, Sunday to Saturday.